St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 It’s a fascinating way to learn about St Paul’s and if you listen to every single section you could spend hours in here wandering around and soaking in all the info.

-For this reason, it’s not necessary to take a guided tour of St Paul’s as the audio guide allows you to wander the Cathedral and learn about its history at your own pace.
+For this reason, it’s not necessary to take a guided tour of St Paul’s in my opinion, as the audio guide allows you to wander the Cathedral and learn about its history at your own pace.

 There are several great London tours that include St Paul’s in their itinerary.